-- Flying Scotsman, for example - Insane reason for a train engine - Iron horse - Moving from place to place; changing place, or able to
+- Crazy reason for travelling independently - Flying Scotsman, for example - Insane reason for a train engine - Iron horse - Rail vehicle - Moving from place to place; changing place, or able to

 change place; as, a locomotive animal. - Used in producing motion; as, the locomotive organs of

-- A lucky charm for some - It’s good luck to see steeds pull out weeds - Metal plate for a hoof - Supposedly lucky item - Symbol of good luck - A shoe for horses, consisting of a narrow plate of iron
+- A lucky charm for some - Equine footwear item - It’s good luck to see steeds pull out weeds - Metal plate for a hoof - Supposedly lucky item - Symbol of good luck - A shoe for horses, consisting of a narrow plate of iron

-- Boring part of stable tack - Boring piece of computer information - Comedian’s routine - Computer memory unit - Fragment - Horse’s mouthpiece - Mouthpiece of a bridle
+- A horse may champ at it - Boring part of stable tack - Boring piece of computer information - Chomped down on - Comedian’s routine - Computer memory unit - Fragment

 - seal with oakum - To drive tarred oakum into the seams between the planks of